 What Causes Excess Breast Tissue in Males?

 Gynecomastia in any form is generally caused by hormonal changes — in particular, lower than average testosterone.
+This hormonal imbalance can lead to the development of glandular tissue and excess glandular tissue in the chest.

 This can occur in newborns or males going through puberty.
 It can also be caused by medical conditions related to the thyroid, liver, or kidneys.
 Certain patients who take medications for anxiety, depression, infertility, high blood pressure, or other issues may also develop gynecomastia.